- How is acute lymphocytic leukemia treated?

 Other organs that could be directly damaged by certain chemo drugs include the kidneys, liver, testicles, ovaries, brain, heart, and lungs.
 Doctors and nurses carefully monitor treatment to reduce the risk of these side effects as much as possible.
 If serious side effects occur, the chemo may have to be reduced or stopped, at least for a time.

 One of the most serious side effects of ALL therapy is an increased risk of getting acute myelogenous leukemia (AML) at a later time.
 This occurs in a small portion of patients after they have received chemo drugs such as etoposide, teniposide, cyclophosphamide, or chlorambucil.
 Less often, people cured of leukemia may later develop non-Hodgkin lymphoma or other cancers.
 Of course, the risk of getting these second cancers must be balanced against the obvious benefit of treating a life-threatening disease such as leukemia with chemotherapy.

 Tumor lysis syndrome is another possible side effect of chemo.
-It is most common in patients who have large numbers of leukemia cells and so is seen most often in those getting chemo for the first time.
+It is most common in patients who have large numbers of leukemia cells, so it is seen most often in people getting chemo for the first time.
 When chemo kills these cells, they break open and release their contents into the bloodstream.
 This can overwhelm the kidneys, which aren’t able to get rid of all of these substances at once.
 Excess amounts of certain minerals may also affect the heart and nervous system.
-This can often be prevented by giving extra fluids during treatment and by giving certain drugs, such as bicarbonate, allopurinol, and rasburicase, which help the body get rid of these substances.
+This can often be prevented by giving extra fluids during treatment and by giving certain drugs, such as allopurinol and rasburicase, which help the body get rid of these substances.